 Questions to Engage the Parent of a Child with Special Needs

 Engaging the parent of a child diagnosed with a neurological disorder or significant developmental delay can be intimidating.
 It is sometimes hard to gauge how much a parent wants to share about their child.
-In addition, it is not uncommon to learn that one parent is at a different place of acceptance for the diagnosis than the other parent.
+In addition, it is not uncommon to learn that one parent is at a different place of acceptance than the other parent.
 For example, what a mother is willing and even wanting to share may be different when she is alone versus when her spouse is present.
 While every family’s journey is different, it is not uncommon for a father to work through the emotional ramifications of a special needs diagnosis differently and after the mother.

 It is also worth noting that simply using the term “special needs” or “disability” can be prickly.
 The term itself can conjure negative images of a child with perceived limitations beyond what a mother may envision for her child.
 And very often the long term effects of a diagnosis may be relatively mild.
 As a result, it is sometimes best to talk to a mother about her child without using the words “special needs” or “disability”.
+Let her be the first to term her child’s difference as a “disability”.

-If a parent shares anything about their child that reveals they have a diagnosis or recognized challenge, it is usually safe to assume the parent welcomes an open dialogue.
+If a parent shares anything about their child that reveals a diagnosis or recognized challenge, it is usually safe to assume the parent welcomes an open dialogue.
 Very often conversations about their child and their family’s experience can be healing for parents.
-Christine Hoover shared this excellent list of discussion starters for anyone to use as they engage such a parent.
-If you sense a parent could be sensitive to any “special needs” or “disability” references, then use these same questions while omitting those two terms. – Amy Fenton Lee
+Christine Hoover shared this excellent list of discussion starters to engage a parent of a child with special needs.
+If you sense a parent could be sensitive to “special needs” or “disability” references, substitute those words with phrases such as learning preferences, learning styles, or learning differences. – Amy Fenton Lee

 - Tell me how you discovered your child had a disability?